Richard Hallows

 /**

-* The child component dictates a styling API
+* The child component dictates a styling API by

-* by declaring what is inherited.
+* declaring what's inherited.

 *